dksakkos/illumination_augmentation/README.md

 ## Citation

-If you use this code in your research, please use the following BibTeX entry.
+If you use this code in your research, please use the following BibTeX entries.

 ````
 @article{sakkos_shum_ho_2019,